|Nutrition Facts (per serving)|

 |Dietary Fiber 1g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The melon patch is a fabulous option for a springtime brunch cocktail that would make an excellent accompaniment to a fresh fruit salad.
 It's a light and refreshing melon and vodka drink that's very easy to mix up.

-This recipe uses four ingredients that are common in most bars, so there's no need to hunt down anything special or exotic in order to pull it off.
-For the melon liqueur, Midori is one of your best bets and it pairs perfectly with vodka.
+This recipe uses four ingredients that are common in most bars, so there's no need to hunt down anything special or out of the ordinary in order to pull it off.
+For the melon liqueur, Midori is one of your best bets, and it pairs perfectly with vodka.
 The triple sec brings in a hint of citrus, while the club soda gives it a fresh sparkle.
 The result is a fruity green highball that everyone's sure to love.

 Gather the ingredients.

 Pour the melon liqueur, triple sec, and vodka into a cocktail shaker with ice cubes.